-- Peak demand of 87 kW occurred in August 2016. - The average electric cost over the past 12 months was \$0.163/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
-This report uses this blended rate to estimate energy cost savings.
+- Peak demand of 200 kW occurred in January 2018. - Average demand over the past 12 months was 98 kW. - The average electric cost over the past 12 months was \$0.162/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
+This report uses this blended rate to estimate energy cost savings. - Peak winter use reflects that a significant amount of the heat load is met using electricity.